ariellourenco/dotfiles/zsh/README.md

 Although the [XDG Base Directory specification](https://specifications.freedesktop.org/basedir-spec/basedir-spec-latest.html) defines clear locations where configuration files should be placed and, as a user, you expect that softwares adhere to these specifications, the truth is that there are a myriad of programs that does not respect the specification and writes data to a non-canonical location in the user's home directory.

 The Arch Wiki has a [list of programs](https://wiki.archlinux.org/title/XDG_Base_Directory#Support) that are XBD-compliant by default and those with hard-coded non-XBD paths.
-The latter two lists combined is almost twice as long as the compliant list, and includes some very prominent *nix-first software like Bash, Vim, OpenSSH, and Firefox.
+The latter two lists combined is almost twice as long as the compliant list, and includes some very prominent *nix-first software like Bash, Vim, ZSH, and Firefox.

 Below there is a list of open issues that worth to keep an eye on: